extism/haskell-sdk/README.md

   putStrLn res
 -- Prints: {"count": 999}
 ```

-Using [Extism.hostFunction](https://hackage.haskell.org/package/extism/docs/Extism.html#v:hostFunction) we can define a host function that can be called from the guest plug-in.

-We want to expose a single function to our plugin (in Haskell types): `hello_world :: String -> String` which will intercept the original result and replace it with a new one.

 > *Note*: In order to write host functions you should get familiar with the methods on the [Extism.HostFunction](https://hackage.haskell.org/package/extism/docs/Extism-HostFunction.html) module.